joyhsu0504/geoclidean_framework/README.md

 ```

-## Geoclidean DSL
+## Geoclidean DSL and Rendering
-See an example of Euclidean geometry language to rendering in `dataset_creation.ipynb`.
+See examples of Euclidean geometry language to image rendering in `dataset_creation.ipynb`.

 ### Primitives: